igoroganesian/flask-warbler/README.md

 ## Overview

-Warbler is a Twitter clone with "warbles" replacing "tweets"; users have access to standard functionality such as following each other, liking warbles, and viewing warbles from followed users on their homepage.
+Warbler is a social microblogging platform; users have access to standard functionality such as following each other, liking "warbles" (ie tweets), and viewing warbles from followed users on their homepage.

 ## Dependencies